Available courses

 • Negotiating uneven terrain, hill ascents, descents, traverse driving, and related difficulties

-• Understanding vehicle movement utilising traction, momentum, gravity and centrifugal force combinations
+• Understanding vehicle movement using traction, momentum, gravity, and centrifugal force combinations

-• Explain driving hazards and risk reduction strategies, techniques and responses to driving hazards
+• Driving hazards, risk reduction strategies, techniques, and responses to driving hazards

 • Introduction to recovery techniques and equipment